dendi239/algorithms-data-structures/graphs/README.md

 ### Visitor

 In order to give full access to algorithm without force them to rewrite them ad-hoc, we use visitor-pattern.
-For now, there're `LambdaVisitor` and `BfsVisitor` with different events applicable for both of algorithms.
+For now, there're `Visitor` and `BfsVisitor` with different events applicable for both of algorithms.

 Note that `Visitor` might be copied inside algorithm, so it's better to make it